1 Corinthians 14:34 – ‘Women should be silent in the churches’

 Phillip Payne (Man and Woman: One in Christ) argues extensively for this view, suggesting, among other things, that the Western Text would not have placed this passage after v40 if it were part of the original text.
 A summary of some of Payne’s findings may be found here.

 Appealing to the ‘definitive’ work of Payne, Kevin Giles asserts that this passage ‘has been shown to be almost certainly not from the pen of Paul’ (What the Bible Actually Teaches on Women).
-It is typical of the polemical nature of Giles’ work that he writes as if Payne’s judgement in this matter is absolutely decisive, and take the Kostenbergers (in God’s Design) to task for not giving it more weight.
+It is typical of the polemical nature of Giles’ work that he writes as if Payne’s judgement in this matter is absolutely decisive, and to take the Kostenbergers (in God’s Design) to task for not giving it more weight.

 For Giles: